bcgov/smk-cli/docs/edit-tool.md

 The Geomark tool allows creating and loading geomarks.
 A geomark is an area of interest that is stored in a web service and can be shared by a URL.
 A geomark can be created in SMK by drawing one or more shapes and saving the drawing as a geomark.
 A geomark can also be loaded by its URL.

-### Geomark Service URL

-`Geomark Service URL` is the address of the Geomark web service used.
-The production service URL is used as a default, but a user may specify an alternative service URL.

 ### Enable Link to Create a Geomark from a File

 When checked, `Enable Link to Create a Geomark from a File` will add an option to the panel that opens a browser tab to the page of the geomark web service where a file can be uploaded to create a new geomark.
 The geomark's URL can then be used to load a geomark in SMK.
 This is an alternative to drawing a shape in SMK and saving it as a geomark.